DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more subscription resource properties that the API response will include.
   * channelId `string`: The channelId parameter specifies a YouTube channel ID.
 The API will only return that channel's subscriptions.
   * forChannelId `string`: The forChannelId parameter specifies a comma-separated list of channel IDs.
 The API response will then only contain subscriptions matching those channels.
   * id `string`: The id parameter specifies a comma-separated list of the YouTube subscription ID(s) for the resource(s) that are being retrieved.
 In a subscription resource, the id property specifies the YouTube subscription ID.